polarvis/polarvis.github.io/_pages/research.md

 Summary of findings:

 Visual content leverages emotional reactions to spread across online networks.
-Both positive and negative empotions are leverages but negativity plays a big role into the communicative strategies of anti-climate actors.
-Nevertheless, visual content remains mostly confined within the existing network of digital spaces characterized by like-minded attitudes towards the climate issue.
-While some narratives and visual reportoires are unique to each side, key visual issue – such as the role of energy transition, alternative mobility and climate change, are conststed between the two sides.
+Both positive and negative emotions are leveraged, but negativity plays a particularly big role in the communicative strategies of anti-climate actors.
+Nevertheless, visual content remains mostly confined within digital spaces with ideologically and environmentally like-minded networks.
+While some narratives and visual reportories are unique to each side, key visual issues—such as the role of energy transition, alternative mobility, and climate change—are contested by both.

 <br />